the-drunk-coder/megra-doc/docs/function-reference/sound-events.md

   (nuc 'ba :dur 100 (freezr 1 :start (bounce 0.0 1.0) :atk 1 :sus 100 :rel 100)))
 ```

-## Simple, Non-Bandlimited Synth Events
+## Single-Oscillator Synth Events

 These are some very naive implementations of non-bandlimited waveforms (except for the sine wave).
-They are pretty dirty and are not even tuned that well, but have a certain quality to them.
+Some are pretty dirty and are not even tuned that well, but have a certain quality to them.

 ### Syntax